tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/PayU operations/Transfers.md

 date: 2021-09-03T16:42:07-05:00
 type: docs
 Description: >
   Learn how to receive the money from your PayU account on your Bank account.
-Additionally, learn how to automate transfers periodically or by amount.
+Additionally, learn how to automate transfers periodically ou by amount.
 weight: 20
 ---